smastrom/vue-use-fixed-header/README.md

 ## Accessibility - Reduced Motion

-This is not done for you and must be implemented manually using the `prefers-reduced-motion` media query:
+This is not done for you and must be implemented manually using `prefers-reduced-motion` media query:

 ```css
 @media (prefers-reduced-motion: reduce) {